-6.5.1 8.1 If a building presents an immediate danger or health hazard to people within and/or around it, or to surrounding buildings, Council may choose to invoke its powers under Section 129 of the Act.
+8.1 If a building presents an immediate danger or health hazard to people within and/or around it, or to surrounding buildings, Council may choose to invoke its powers under section 129 of the Act.

-6.69. -Building Owners
+9. Building Owners

-6.6.1-9.1 Building owners are legally responsible for ensuring the maintenance and compliance of their buildings.
-Council encourages owners of all buildings owners to look after their buildings by undertaking timely maintenance and upgrades to help prevent the buildings from becoming Dangerous or Insanitary buildings.
+9.1 Building owners are legally responsible for ensuring the maintenance and compliance of their buildings.
+Council encourages building owners to look after their buildings by undertaking timely maintenance to help prevent the buildings from becoming Dangerous or Insanitary.